-In 1996 there were 291,388 New Zealand-born in Australia; by 2006 this had grown to 389,463.
-In 2003 there were an estimated 460,000 New Zealand citizens living in Australia – easily the largest New Zealand expatriate community in the world, and a far higher number than that of any single foreign-born population in New Zealand.
+In 1996 there were 291,388 New Zealand-born in Australia; by 2006 this had grown to 389,463, and in 2013 the figure was 483,398.
+This made it easily the largest New Zealand expatriate community in the world, and a far higher number than that of any single foreign-born population in New Zealand.
 Successful migrants such as satirist John Clarke (Fred Dagg), actor Russell Crowe, film-maker Jane Campion, and Snowy Mountains hydroelectric engineer William Hudson, among many others, have been claimed by Australians as their own.

 In 2000, Kiwis living in Australia were mainly of working age; 62% were between 20 and 49 years old.
 In 1996, 25% lived in Sydney, 24% in Brisbane, 12% in Melbourne, 10% in Perth, and a further 6% in other cities.
 The remaining 24% were scattered in other areas.
 For most migrants, crossing the Tasman promises a better lifestyle, greater economic opportunities and working conditions, and a sunnier climate.
 A substantial proportion of those migrating to Australia do not intend to return.

 New Zealanders are culturally very similar to Australians, and intermarriage is common.
 Expatriates’ children often have divided loyalties.
 It is difficult to say when one becomes more Aussie than Kiwi; the acid test is probably allegiance during international sporting contests.